 Placed in the rectum to relieve constipation

-Some hospice patients may receive other medicines.
-For example, a person at risk for seizures may get an antiseizure medicine.
-Pain medicines such as opiates can cause constipation, so patients on these medicines may get additional laxatives or enemas.
-The hospice nurse will work with you and your loved one to be sure that the pack contains the right medicines.
+Some hospice patients may need additional comfort pack medicines.
+A person at risk for seizures may need an antiseizure medicine.
+Patients with severe pain may need additional opioids such as oxycodone for relief.
+These medicines can cause constipation, so patients on these medicines may need additional laxatives or enemas.
+People with heart disease may need medicines such as nitroglycerine or furosemide (Lasix).
+Your hospice care nurse will work with you and your loved one to be sure that the pack contains the right medicines and that you know when and how to use them.